alexle/alexle.github.com/posts/sending-netflix-oauth-request-python.markdown

 ###Performing An Authenticated Signed Request###

 The catalog titles search returns detailed information on a film and is an example of an *authenticated signed* request.
-It involves 3 components:
+It involves 4 steps prior to constructing to the request:

 1. Setting the base URL
+2. Gathering the parameters
-2. Creating the base string
+3. Creating the base string
-3. Calculating the signature
+4. Calculating the signature

 Combining these components produces the signed request, which has the format below:

 > http://api-public.netflix.com/**PATH**?parameter=**PARM**&oauth_consumer_key=**CONSUMER_KEY**&oauth_nonce=**NONCE**&oauth_signature_method=**HMAC-SHA1**&oauth_timestamp=**TIME_STAMP**&oauth_version=**1.0**&oauth_signature=**SIGNATURE**

 While this may look daunting, it's not too bad once broken down.
-First, decide what Netflix resouce you want to access (catalog/people, users/current, etc).
+First, decide what Netflix resource you want to access (catalog/people, users/current, etc).
 In this example, we want more information on a particular title so we use the catalog/titles resource.
 The base URL thus looks like:

 <pre>
 TITLE_URL = <span class="Constant">'<a href="http://api-public.netflix.com/catalog/titles">http://api-public.netflix.com/catalog/titles</a>'</span>